percula/planter_docs/content/en/docs/plant-information/customize-plants/index.md

 ---
-title: "Customizing plant information"
+title: "How can I customize plant information?"
-description: "How can I edit plants or create custom plants?"
+description: "Learn how to customize information for existing plants"
 weight: 306
 draft: false
-url: "plant-information/custom-plants"
+url: "plant-information/customize-plants"
 ---

 You can customize any of the information on existing plants, including the icon and image: